CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_update.md

 {'spreadsheetId': '1DjfIxE0ValkVRVyIOVE-8Sa9v7xSkqDvY9NCWGhImGp', 'replies': [{}, {'findReplace': {'valuesChanged': 2, 'rowsChanged': 2, 'sheetsChanged': 1, 'occurrencesChanged': 2}}]}
 ```

-I have the ID of the spreadsheet, and  the array that represent the response to the different request
+I have the ID of the spreadsheet, and  the array that represents the response to the different requests

 ```python
 'replies': [{}, {'findReplace': {'valuesChanged': 2, 'rowsChanged': 2, 'sheetsChanged': 1, 'occurrencesChanged': 2}}]}
 ```

-The first item in the array will be empty since the first request was the change of the name, the second is the request to find and replace a string, and here a response `{'findReplace': {'valuesChanged': 2, 'rowsChanged': 2, 'sheetsChanged': 1, 'occurrencesChanged': 2}}]}` we find 2 occurrences of the string `first` and replace it with the string `second` affecting two rows in one sheet.
+The first item in the array is empty because the first request was the change of the name.
+The second is the request to find and replace a string.
+The response looks like `{'findReplace': {'valuesChanged': 2, 'rowsChanged': 2, 'sheetsChanged': 1, 'occurrencesChanged': 2}}]}` we find 2 occurrences of the string `first` and replace it with the string `second` affecting two rows in one sheet.

 now the spreadsheet looks like this: